Goroka, Papua New Guinea - Things to Do in Goroka

 When to Visit

-The best time to visit Goroka is during the dry season from May to October, when temperatures are comfortable (15-25°C), rainfall is minimal, and mountain roads are most accessible.
-September is peak season due to the famous Goroka Cultural Show, requiring advance bookings but offering the ultimate cultural experience.
-The wet season (November-April) brings daily afternoon rains and can make rural roads challenging, though the landscape is lush and green.
-Highland temperatures remain relatively stable year-round due to elevation, making it a pleasant escape from coastal humidity.
+The best time to visit Goroka is during the dry season from May to October when rainfall is minimal and mountain views are clearest.
+September is particularly popular due to the annual Goroka Show, though accommodation becomes scarce and expensive.
+The highland location means temperatures remain relatively cool year-round (15-25°C), making it comfortable even during warmer months.
+The wet season (November-April) brings afternoon rains and can make road travel to remote areas challenging, though the landscape becomes lush and green.

 Insider Tips